 Carrier machines and operating limits

 Carrier machines range from compact demolition robots and mini excavators to crawler excavators of the medium and large classes.
 Integration planning is based on load charts, attachment points, hydraulic performance, and stability.
-In statically sensitive applications—such as prying off concrete slabs with a concrete pulverizer or splitting massive rock blocks—the reaction-force progression must be considered.
+In statically sensitive applications – such as prying off concrete slabs with a concrete pulverizer or splitting massive rock blocks – the reaction-force progression must be considered.
 For work indoors or in tunnel construction, low-emission drives and equipment combinations with external hydraulic power units from Darda GmbH are common.
+Additional attention is paid to track width, support options, and the interaction of auxiliary equipment, for example with lifting and securing devices.

 Hydraulic supply: flow rate, pressure, and return